 4.0 Scale GPA Calculator

 The 4.0 scale is the standard GPA system used at most US colleges and universities.
 On this scale, an A equals 4.0, a B equals 3.0, and a C equals 2.0, with the scale topping out at 4.0.
+The 4.0 scale GPA calculator is specifically for the 4.0 scale and includes the complete 4.0 scale reference chart.

+4.0 Scale GPA Calculator